VenusViolet/CSS-Focused-Webpage/README.md

 To run this webpage you can access it through the URL links porvided within the GitHub repository found in the CSS-Focused_Webpage.
 There is an active link.

 ## Usage
 This project can be used to get to know me!
-I have provided links to my resume, portfolio, and to my Linkedin.
+I have provided links to my resume, portfolio, and to my Indeed profile.
 Here it is all about Venus Rodin!
 <img width="1440" alt="Screenshot 2022-11-03 at 1 47 28 PM" src="https://user-images.githubusercontent.com/115984242/199857275-df7cbab7-4358-4627-9c27-8dedb8c5234c.png">

 ## Credits